-- For staff and volunteers working in Client Services it is the relevant Skylight Director or Head of Service. - For staff and volunteers in Enterprise and Commerce it is the Senior Involvement Manager. - For staff and volunteers in other Crisis departments with access to Crisis members or the general public it is the relevant Head of Function, who will be a member of the Strategic Leadership Group.
+- For staff and volunteers working in Client Services it is the relevant Skylight Director or Head of Service. - For staff and volunteers in Enterprise and Commerce it is the Senior Involvement Manager. - For staff in Policy and Social Change it is the Head of Impact, Research and Practice. - For staff in People and Resources it is the Head of Compliance, Risk and Governance. - For staff and volunteers in other Crisis directorates with access to Crisis members or the general public it is the relevant Head of Function, who will be a member of the Strategic Leadership Team.